Zardoz89/trillek-firmware/README.md

 ## Devices list

-The firmware fills a variable lenght list that contains the slots with a device plugged on it.
+The firmware fills a variable length list that contains the slots with a device plugged on it.
 The table is sorted by device slot.
 Each entry takes a byte.
 The max expected size of the table is 32 entries (32 bytes), but we reserve more space in the case that the specs changes, that is for 220 entries (220 bytes).

 ## Floppy drives

-Each floppy drive, beging to count from the lowest slot, gets a name like FDx.
+Each floppy drive, begging to count from the lowest slot, gets a name like FDx.
 So, the first floppy drive is FD0, the second is FD1, etc...

 ### Bootable floppies

-The bootup sequence is :
+The boot-up sequence is :

 1. See if the floppy drive have a floppy, if not, try with the next floppy drive.
-2. If there is a floppy, reads the first sector and dumps to the adress 0x001400
+2. If there is a floppy, reads the first sector and dumps to the address 0x001400
 3. If the the four last bytes of the sector have the signature 0x30, 0x33, 0x52, 0x54 ("TR32"), assumes that is a bootable media and jumps to the address 0x001400.
 4. If not is a bootable floppy, try with the next floppy drive.
 5. If there isn't any bootable floppy, then launched the machine code monitor.